 Street Racing Charges In Ohio

 In attempts to crack down on illegal drag racing activities, the State of Ohio has extensive penalties associated with street racing.
-If you are convicted of a street racing violation, the increased legal implications now mean that you could face:
+If you are convicted of an Ohio street racing violation, the increased legal implications now mean that you could face:

 - Jail time